youssefmmagdy/islamic_classroom/README.md

 Parents can log in using their child’s credentials and:

-- Access the **same student data**
+- View student profile and progress
-- View course details
+- View course and session details
-- Monitor:
-  - Attendance and absence
+- Track attendance and absence
-  - Completed and missing assignments
+- Monitor memorization and assignments
-  - Memorization progress
-  - Student level
-- Stay fully informed about their child’s Qur’an learning journey
+- Stay informed about learning performance

 ---

-## 👦 Student Role (Optional / Future) | دور الطالب (اختياري / مستقبلي)
+## 👦 Student Role (Optional / Future) | دور الطالب

-- View assigned homework
+- View homework
-- Check session schedules
+- Check session schedule
 - Track memorization progress

 ---